The Tombstone Land Fraud

 There were potentially three different groups that now claimed the right to issue property deeds: TTC, the mayor, and the mine owners.
 Understandably, citizens and business owners in Tombstone were concerned about making improvements on their property when they did not have a clear deed.
 For example, the October 24, 1880, edition of the Epitaph contained a notice from M. E. Clark (an alias for James Clark, one of the TTC partners).
 That notice said that people should not buy or negotiate with anyone else for his lots since they were "duly deeded to me by the Mayor of Tombstone."
 In that same issue of the paper, though, was a notice by Justice of the Peace James Reilly.
 That notice pointed out that "M. E. Clark, in whose name the above notice is published, has never been in this Territory, nor can I find, after diligent inquiry, one creditable person who has ever seen him or her."

 The federal government issued the Tombstone patent on September 22, 1880, addressed not to the mayor but to James S. Clark himself, despite the law requiring it to be held in trust for the citizens.
 When word spread that the patent was coming, Mayor Randall slipped out of town on the night of November 8 and rode to Tucson to secretly record the deed transferring the lots to Clark and his partners before anyone could intervene.
 Diarist George Parsons wrote that Randall had become "afraid of hemp" — frontier shorthand for a noose.
+In the days before and after Randall's flight, Parsons joined nightly protest meetings at the corner of Fifth and Allen Streets, where crowds gathered with lanterns and bonfires.
+When a Citizens' League meeting exposed the full depth of the corruption, Parsons recorded the bribe that had driven it: Randall's own words had been that "there's more sugar in the other crowd" — Clark, Gray & Co. had paid more than the citizens could.
+Randall had reportedly been promised $2,500 for his part in delivering the deed.
 A Citizens' League was then formed, raised nearly $1,000 in its first week, and filed a lawsuit to contest the transfer, but that lawsuit ultimately failed to stop it.

 In December 1880, Justice of the Peace Reilly left town on business, and while he was gone, about 12 men pulled down the fence around his property and physically moved his house partially into the street since they said he was on TTC property without a deed.
-Marshal Ben Sippy stopped this proceeding, and the next day some men moved his house back into place.
+Marshal Ben Sippy stopped this proceeding.
+Parsons was among those who helped restore the house, recording the moment in his journal: "at the word, we all made a rush and in a very few minutes had the house back where it belonged.
+There was much enthusiasm.
+Clark was present at the commencement, speedily left, and with Gray, kept away — a very prudent idea.
+Few words and quick action.
+Was among the first and did my share.
+Was called Trojan.
+Well, that's over and the Citizens won."

-In January 1881, another election was held, and John Clum was elected mayor with four new council members.
-Clum waged war on the TTC and began issuing mayor's deeds to citizens who had improved property in Tombstone.
+In January 1881, another election was held, and John Clum — editor of the Tombstone Epitaph and the Citizens' League's most prominent public voice — was elected mayor by a margin of 532 votes to 165, sweeping the entire Citizens' League ticket by similar margins.
+Clum waged war on the TTC and began issuing mayor's deeds to actual occupants at $10 per lot.
 During the spring and summer of 1881, several court cases were decided.
 One of the most important affirmed that Edward Field, the owner of the Gilded Age mine, had possession of the lots covered by the mining claim.
 After that, he was threatened using pictures of coffins and was shot at more than once.
 The other court cases, in general, were decided against TTC and found that it was illegal for the previous mayor, Alder Randall, to issue deeds to TTC rather than the citizens.

 Over the summer and fall of 1881, the Vizina, Mountain Maid, and Gilded Age filed suits against squatters who had not negotiated with them for their lots, even if those people had purchased deeds from TTC.